TsarFox/hypodermic/README.md

 memory is far more complicated than calling mmap(2) on the file.

-The second iteration also involves injecting code into the inferior process, but instead maps the Linux runtime linker into memory to make use of its existing GOT/PLT setup functionality.
-This involves injecting auxiliary vectors onto the stack in an attempt to trick the RTLD.
+The second iteration also involves injecting code into the inferior process, but instead maps the Linux runtime linker into memory.
+This is difficult, as it means mapping it the way the kernel would.
+This involves injecting auxiliary vectors onto the stack in an attempt to trick it into loading the desired libraries.

 ## Important Resources